 Whether you’re hosting a Labor Day barbecue or bringing a dish to someone else’s party, you’ll want the meal to be as unforgettable as the summer memories you’re leaving behind.
 How about giving the same old menu a healthy twist without taking away the yummy traditions guests expect?

-“Food triggers an emotional response for many of us, especially on holidays and family gatherings,” says April Dearden, a certified nutritionist, wellness coach and founder of the New Normal Lifestyle Inc. “There is a comfort and familiarity that comes with the food at these events.
+“Food triggers an emotional response for many of us, especially on holidays and family gatherings,” says April Dearden, a certified nutritionist, wellness coach and author of 8 Weeks to Your New Normal Lifestyle: A Journal for Building Healthy Habits (BookBaby, 2014).
+“There is a comfort and familiarity that comes with the food at these events.
 Swapping out fats and sugars for herbs and spices creates dishes that are healthy yet don’t leave us feeling deprived.
 My goal is to make dishes that look and feel like the original version but are so full of flavor that people won’t even know it’s healthy — because it’s just delicious.”

 Below, Dearden shares her recipes for revamping your entire menu — from side dishes to desserts.